inclement/inclem.net/content/180715-p4arevamp.rst

 project has reached a usable state, with several of these goals either implemented or significantly advanced, and all of them at least made much more accessible.
-The core change is that all of the original toolchain has been rewritten in Python, based on (but different to) the recent Kivy-iOS rewrite.
+The core change is that all of the original toolchain has been rewritten in Python, with the initial structure based on the recent Kivy-iOS rewrite.
 It's also much lighter, all heavy pygame stuff is downloaded on demand instead of built in, and is designed to be accessed by a single set of commands and the new python-for-android executable rather than by the separate invocation of different scripts in different places.
-I won't go into the technical details here, but you can find the (WIP) documentation temporarily hosted `here <http://inclem.net/files/p4a_revamp_doc/>`_.
-If anyone would like to test it you can try the instructions there, but the project is in an experimental state right now and it's likely you may encounter bugs or missing features; the current focus is ironing these out.
+I won't go into the technical details here, but you can find the (WIP) documentation temporarily hosted `here
+<http://inclem.net/files/p4a_revamp_doc/>`_.
+If anyone would like to
+test it you can try the instructions there, but the project is in an experimental state right now and it's likely you may encounter bugs or missing features, the current focus is ironing these out.
 I'm very happy to discuss these on the `kivy-users mailing list
 <https://groups.google.com/forum/#!forum/kivy-users>`_ or #kivy irc
 channel on irc.freenode.net.